rtk-incubator/rtk-query/docs/concepts/prefetching.md

 1. `ifOlderThan` - (default: `false` | `number`) - _number is value in seconds_

-   - If specified, will only fetch if the last `fulfilledTimeStamp` is before the given value
+   - If specified, will only fetch if the last `fulfilledTimeStamp` is greater than the given value

 2. `force`